jfeliu007/goplantuml/README.md

         Show a note in the diagram with the none evident options ran with this CLI -title string
-        Title of the generated diagram
+        Title of the generated diagram -hide-private-members
+        Hides all private members (fields and methods)
 ```

 #### Example